-Having explored the challenges provided by the technological revolution and climate change in its first two events in 2017, the Futures Forum heard from Jamie Coleman, chair and co-founder of Codebase and Dr Katherine Trebeck, senior researcher at Oxfam, on how we could and should make our living in 2030, both as individuals and a country.
-Watch the videos and read the report of the event below.
+Having explored the challenges provided by the technological revolution and climate change in its first two events in 2017, the Futures Forum heard from Dr Jamie Coleman, chair and co-founder of Codebase, and Dr Katherine Trebeck, senior researcher at Oxfam, on how we could and should make our living in 2030, as individuals and as a country.

 The discussion was introduced and chaired by Futures Forum director Adam Tomkins MSP.

-With a background in life sciences, after a first job as a librarian, Jamie Coleman was in an excellent position to provide his view on our strengths, our weaknesses and our potential future economy.
+With a background in life sciences, after a first job as a librarian, Jamie Coleman was in an excellent position to provide his view on our strengths, weaknesses and potential future economy.

 Dr Katherine Trebeck (Senior Researcher, Oxfam)

-Before her current role, Katherine led research and policy for Oxfam’s Scotland office, where she developed Oxfam’s Humankind Index—a measure of Scotland’s real prosperity developed through wide ranging community consultation.
+Previously, Katherine led research and policy for Oxfam’s Scotland office, where she developed Oxfam’s Humankind Index — a measure of Scotland’s real prosperity developed through wide ranging community consultation.

-Katherine also managed Oxfam’s “Whose Economy?” project, which asked why, despite decades of economic growth, Scotland’s poverty has not been addressed and why inequalities have deepened—pertinent questions for this debate.
+Katherine also managed Oxfam’s “Whose Economy?” project, which asked why, despite decades of economic growth, Scotland’s poverty has not been addressed and why inequalities have deepened — relevant questions for the debate.